lamhq/tech-notes/frontend/reactjs/1-code-design-process.md

 <img src="https://react.dev/images/docs/s_thinking-in-react_ui.png" width="350">

-## Step 1: Break the UI into a component hierarchy
+## 1: Break the UI into a component hierarchy

 One technique is the single responsibility principle, that is, a component should ideally only do one thing.